Opioid Addiction Treatment

 The Drug Addiction Act of 2000 (DATA) passed by Congress allows qualified physicians to treat opioid addiction in an office-based setting with the use of approved scheduled medications.
 Prior to this, opioid addicted patients had to be treated with methadone in federally licensed and operated methadone clinics.
 These clinics often were in less than desirable neighborhoods and were quite stigmatized.
 With the passage of DATA, qualified physicians and can treat opioid addiction in their offices on an outpatient basis.
 For more information on this subject, please visit http://www.naabt.org

-At Comprehensive Pain Medicine we treat both chronic pain and opioid addiction.
-We are able to treat not only opioid addicted patients, but patients who present with hyperalgesia.
+As a pain management consultant, I advise patients and clients regarding chronic pain and opioid addiction.
+We are able to advice not only opioid addicted patients, but patients who present with hyperalgesia.
 We believe that there are thousands of patients treated with opioids that have developed this syndrome of hyperalgesia and are desperate for an alternative.
-In the safety, comfort and privacy of our office environment we can detoxify these patients from their opioid medication and treat their pain with non- opioid medication and other techniques such as interventional pain management, psychological therapies, and acupuncture.
+In the safety, comfort and privacy of a pain management office environment a qualified pain physician can detoxify these patients from their opioid medication and treat their pain with non- opioid medication and other techniques such as interventional pain management, psychological therapies, and acupuncture.
 We've been very successful in treating motivated patients who want to get off the opioid pain medications and feel that the quality of their life has not been improved by opioid therapy.
-It should also be pointed out that there are many patients who can be treated successfully with opioid therapy and we have many of these patients in our practice.
+It should also be pointed out that there are many patients who can be treated successfully with opioid therapy.
 But for those patients who have developed hyperalgesia or even substance dependence or addiction, there is an alternative.